-Businesses are constantly challenged to provide competitive, cost-effective, responsible and compliant employee benefits and executive compensation programs.
-With recent and dramatic changes to the U.S. healthcare system, the rise in fee litigation in the qualified retirement plan area and the heightened scrutiny of executive compensation programs, this is true today more than ever before.
-Companies often seek experienced counsel to guide them through the complicated maze of continually changing rules and regulations that apply to their benefit plans and programs, and to provide them with practical advice that responds to their business needs.
+Businesses are constantly challenged to provide competitive, cost-effective, responsible, and compliant employee benefits and executive compensation programs.
+With dramatic changes to the U.S. healthcare system, the rise in fee litigation in the qualified retirement plan area and the heightened scrutiny of executive compensation programs, this is true today more than ever before.
+Companies often seek experienced counsel to guide them through the complicated maze of continually changing rules and regulations that apply to their benefit plans and programs, and to provide them with practical advice that responds to their legal needs.

-Snell & Wilmer's employee benefits and executive compensation practice is an integral part of the firm’s overall commitment to provide a seamless experience for clients in solving all of their business needs.
-We take pride in our ability to translate very complicated regulatory concepts and rules and apply them in a straight-forward manner to effectively and efficiently accomplish our client’s objectives and goals.
+Snell & Wilmer's employee benefits and executive compensation practice is an integral part of the firm's overall commitment to provide a seamless experience for clients in solving their legal needs.
+We take pride in our ability to translate complicated regulatory concepts and rules and apply them in a straight-forward manner to help accomplish our client’s objectives and goals effectively and efficiently.

 Clients We Serve

 Our employee benefits and executive compensation group serves clients ranging in size from large national and international corporations to small businesses and senior executives.
-Our attorneys regularly provide sophisticated employee benefits and compensation services to publicly traded and privately held companies operating in numerous industries including public utilities, homebuilding, transportation, health care, financial services, insurance, semiconductor, software and information technology, biotechnology, mining, higher education and manufacturing.
+Our attorneys regularly provide sophisticated employee benefits and compensation services to publicly traded and privately held companies operating in numerous industries including public utilities, homebuilding, transportation, health care, financial services, insurance, semiconductor, software and information technology, biotechnology, mining, higher education, manufacturing, and tax-exempt entities.